CS-3450-Group-13/frappy/docs/requirement_definition.md

    1. Barista must have an account to keep earnings for hours worked.
    2. Barista must have the ability to submit the number of hours worked to get paid by the manager.
       1. Every time they submit hours, the system must add it to their current total hours worked.
-      2. The system must reset their hours are reset upon payment.
+      2. The system must reset their hours upon payment.
    3. Barista must be able to accept a ticket that has been submitted to the queue.
    4. Barista should be able to update the status of the orders in the queue
       1. The barista should be able to place the stage of the order in the waiting stage.
          1. The system should display the waiting stage to the customer
       2. The barista should be able to place the stage of the order in the processing stage.
-         1. Barista must update the inventory for what is being used
-         2. While drink is being made, the barista must update progress bar for online customers and cashier
+         1. While drink is being made, the barista must update progress bar for online customers and cashier
       3. The barista should be able to place the stage of the order in the done stage.
          1. The Barista must then send the order to get sent back to cashier for distribution.
          2. The Barista must then send the order to pickup.